How to become more intelligent? The great debate on intelligence is a long and complicated one.

 Meditation

-Through advanced imaging and MRI’s of people during meditation, scientists discovered that even 10 minutes of quiet mindfulness a day induces the formation of new brain cells.
-The reason being because during our earlier forms in evolution, it was an essential skill to be mindfully present in the moment.
+The reason being that during our earlier forms in evolution, it was an essential skill to be mindfully present in the moment.
 In fact, those who spent too much time “in their heads” were more likely to get attacked and ultimately die.
-So because of this, our brain evolved so that it not only likes being present in the moment but actually grows when you are focused and absolved in the present second.

 Cardiovascular Exercise

-Many of you may have noticed that people who regularly exercise tend to be happier and capable of computing at a higher speed.
-This is no coincidence and it has to do with the fact that working out your heart strengthens your nerve cells.
 In case you didn’t notice, ‘Neuro’ actually means nerves.
 Meaning that your brain cells are actually called nerve cells.
 And the reason that recent research now supports that doing at least 30 minutes of cardio a day significantly boosts your brain’s ability to create new neurons.

 Positive Flow of Thoughts

 Yes, you heard me right, thinking positive thoughts can literally grow your brain cells.
-And a surpassingly large amounts of people don’t seem to understand how toxic thinking and feeling negatively actually is.
+And surpassingly large amounts of people don’t seem to understand how toxic thinking and feeling negatively actually is.

 Let me explain stress for a second.
 When your body begins to go into fight or flight mode, your brain releases a chemical called cortisol.
 This neurotransmitter is great when fighting off a tiger — but deadly when sitting at your office.
-The reason being because cortisol not only shuts down the parts of the brain that create new brain cells but actually begins killing off matured neurons.

-So stop the negative thinking and start thinking of the cup as half full.
-You brain literally delights in the feelings of warmth and assurance.
-That’s what allows your olfactory bulbs and hippocampus to create new brain cells and ultimately increase your intellect so that you no longer get stumped at where your keys are or how to feel better after a break up.
+That’s what allows your olfactory bulbs and hippocampus to create new brain cells and ultimately increase your intellect so that you no longer get stumped at where your keys are or how to feel better after a break-up.

 Great article!!!

-We have seen the power of positive thoughts and meditation in action true believers. :)
+We have seen the power of positive thoughts and meditation in action true believers. 🙂

 We find that ALCAR and learning a new language really helped make our brains feel fresh.
 We actually feel like our memory is 20 years younger.